startreedata/thirdeye/thirdeye-benchmarks/benchmark_notes.md

 Conclusion:
 The update for all namespaces should be multi-threaded to reduce the db write bottleneck.
+This won't be done right now because the persistence layer has other bottlenecks that should be solved before.
 No need to optimize the read of templates.